 8. Make a smooth soft dough.

-9. Make medium sized balls from the dough.
+9. Make medium-sized balls from the dough.

 10. On a dusted rolling board, take each ball and begin to roll it.

-11. Sprinkle some more whole wheat flour, if required while rolling.
+11. Sprinkle some more whole wheat flour, if required, while rolling.

-Roasting Lauki Thepla
+Roast Lauki Thepla

-16. Spread some oil all over.
+16. Spread some oil all over on the top.

 17. Flip again.

-Helpful Tips
+Expert Tips

 Lauki Thepla